 Helicopters at all bases are EC145s.
 Safety features of the EC145 include:

-- Twin-turbine engines that provide up to a maximum of 1,500 shaft horsepower; if one engine fails, the helicopter can still fly
+- Twin-turbine engines that provide up to a maximum of 738 shaft horsepower each

 - Duplex Auto Pilot

-- Dual Global Positioning System and multifunctional displays
+- Dual Global Positioning System (GPS) and multifunctional displays

 - Dual transponders